Guide

 Want help acting on what you found?

 The association carries a master policy that covers the building — but its scope, its deductibles, and its exclusions directly determine what your personal HO-6 policy needs to do.
 Getting this analysis wrong can leave you exposed to losses you thought someone else would cover.
 This page explains the coverage split, the common gaps, and what to verify before you close.
+Where Insurance risk analyzes how exposed a particular building leaves you, this is the requirements checklist — the coverage you and your lender need in place before closing.

 Master policy versus HO-6: the fundamental split